SimiaCryptus/qqn-optimizer/paper/combined.md

 1. **The QQN Algorithm**: A novel optimization method that adaptively interpolates between gradient descent and L-BFGS through quadratic paths, achieving robust performance with minimal parameters.

-2. **Rigorous Empirical Validation**: Comprehensive evaluation across 26 benchmark problems with statistical analysis, demonstrating QQN's superior robustness and practical utility.
+2. **Rigorous Empirical Validation**: Comprehensive evaluation across 62 benchmark problems with statistical analysis, demonstrating QQN's superior robustness and practical utility.

-3. **Benchmarking Framework**: A reusable tournament-style framework for optimization algorithm evaluation that promotes reproducible research and meaningful comparisons.
+3. **Benchmarking Framework**: A reusable Rust application for optimization algorithm evaluation that promotes reproducible research and meaningful comparisons.

 Optimal configurations remain problem-dependent, but QQN's adaptive nature minimizes the need for extensive hyperparameter tuning.
 Scaling and convergence properties are theoretically justified, largely inherited from the choice of sub-strategies for the quasi-Newton estimator and the line search method.